brege/bhns-scripts/README.md

 * `domain-info.sh`: Uses [SpEC](https://www.black-holes.org/SpEC.html) tool `DomainInfo` to get number of points and subdomains over time

+* `gr-domain-info.sh`: Same as above, just on the GR side

-* `keep-last-checkpoint.sh`: Cleans checkpoint directories every 4 hours, but keeps the last for each segment.
-I run this in a crontab.
+* `keep-last-checkpoint.sh`: Ran in four hour crontab, this cleans checkpoint directories but keeps the last one for each segment

 * `latest-times.sh`: Prints a quick overview table of the simulations